drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-01/exercise.md

 2. Only a Portal contract (`JumpRing`) can mint passports (`Cw721MetadataContract::default().minter`)
 3. A Traveler can hold only one passport at a time
 4. `token_id`'s are wallet addresses of their owner (helpful for lookups and proofs)
-5. Only Potion contract can call the `JumpRing` Portal (since Potion enforces payment and cyberdization checks)
+5. Only the Potion contract can call the `JumpRing` Portal (since Potion enforces payment and cyberdization checks)

 ### A State Saving Refresher

 Last time we worked on Portal, we created two functions in `execute_fns.rs` to save state.
-Both are nearly identical, the only difference being the storage key they're saving to (`planet_name` vs `planet_sapients`).
+Both are nearly identical, with the only difference being the storage key they're saving to (`planet_name` vs `planet_sapients`).

 ```rs
 pub fn set_planet_name(